ansible-collections/overview/collection_requirements.rst

 Overview
 ========

-This document is for maintainers of Ansible Community collections (hereinafter the Collections) to provide them help, advice, and guidance on making sure their collections are correct.
+This document is for maintainers of Ansible Community collections, living in the `ansible-collections <https://github.com/ansible-collections>`_ repository or included in the Ansible community package (hereinafter the Collections), to provide them help, advice, and guidance on making sure their collections are correct.

 .. note::